larssandergreen/lazy-load-for-videos/readme.txt

 * Remove RTL-specific CSS used for admin panel because it wasn't properly maintained
 * Delete oembed caches when uninstalling plugin, not just when deactivating it
 * No longer run $.bindFirst
+* Database: Rename value associated with standard thumbnail quality from "0" to "basic".
+This value is stored in the "lazyload_thumbnail_quality" post meta row
+* Database: No longer add a "lazyload_thumbnail_quality" field to the DB if the value is "default"

 = 2.8.7 =
 * Fix: White arrow was overlaying the red Youtube play button